MasoudShah/docker-postgresql-multiple-databases/README.md

 ### By mounting a volume

+Note: do not place sql scripts in 'docker-entrypoint-initdb.d' directory.
+In this example they are placed in 'db-scripts' and referenced form *.sh file.

 Clone the repository, mount its directory as a volume into `/docker-entrypoint-initdb.d` and declare database names separated by commas in `POSTGRES_MULTIPLE_DATABASES` environment variable as follows